0b11stan/blog/posts/notes/pwn/privesc/index.md

 ```

 #### Permissive PATH

-The PATH used by cron jobs may be modified in `/etc/crontab`.

-If

 * a cron is running as root
 * it's using this path to discovert an executable position